One of the least understood filters on an air purifier is the Activated Carbon filter (also referred to as Activated Charcoal air filter.)

 Most notably, this type of filter is excellent at absorbing odors and gases.
 This includes odors from smoke, pets, chemicals, mold, cooking, etc.

 Once these particles flow through the charcoal, they become attached to the surface and trapped, unable to return back into the air.
-This results in cleaner, freshers smell air.
+This results in cleaner, fresher smelling air.

 Why Should You Look for an Activated Charcoal Air Filter?

-What you’ll find is that an Activated Carbon filter picks up where other air purifying filters leave off – it gets rid of odors.
+What you’ll find is that an Activated Carbon filter picks up where other air purifying filters leave off by getting rid of odors.

 If you want to remove odors and smells from a room, an Activated Charcoal air purifier filter is the only way to do it.

 In fact, the best baby air purifier is one with a high-quality filter such as this to capture odor particles from the diaper pail.

 The best air purifier for cigar smoke models includes it as well.

 What’s also great about this Activated Carbon Filters is the fact that they are washable and reusable up to a certain point.